Newsman/CS-Cart-Newsman/README.md

 Installation

-## Manual installation:
+## Installation:

+1.
-1. Copy the *"newsman"* addon folder from this repository to your "app/addons/" shop directory.
+- Copy the *"newsman"* addon folder from this repository to your "app/addons/" shop directory.
+- Copy the "newsman.php" file from "app/controllers/frontend/" to your "app/controllers/frontend/" shop directory.

 2. Install addon from Manage Add-ons and Set it as active.